Designing accessible technology, including websites, to be inclusive to all makes social, moral, and business sense.

 – Santina Croniser, Accessibility Consultant

-Advances in artificial intelligence and machine learning, as well as virtual reality and augmented reality, open up new possibilities to empower and engage people with disabilities on a day-to-day basis.
+Advances in artificial intelligence and machine learning brings empowering possibilities to engage people with disabilities on a daily basis.
+This is in addition to virtual and augmented realities.

 “In the years ahead, technology has the potential to truly empower people with disabilities in new ways.
-Prioritizing inclusive design across digital spaces not only opens up our products and experiences to more people with a wider range of abilities, it also reflects how people are growing, changing, and adapting to the world around them every day,” a Microsoft spokesperson told The Splash.
-“To enable transformative change, accessibility needs to be a priority woven into the fabric of what we design and build for every team, organization, classroom, and home.”
+Prioritizing inclusive design across digital spaces opens products and experiences up to more people.
+People with a wider range of abilities.
+It also reflects how people are adapting to the world around them,” a Microsoft spokesperson told The Splash.
+“To enable transformative change, accessibility needs to be a priority woven into the fabric of what we design and build.
+For every team, organization, classroom, and home.”

-Bringing designers and engineers closer to the people who end up using their products is an important part of this process, which stands to benefit UX more broadly too.
+Bringing designers and engineers closer to the people who end up using their products is an important part of this process.
+Therefore, UX will benefit more broadly too.

 “I think sometimes developers lose sight of the actual person—that there’s a real person that’s sitting there trying to use a product,” said Santina Croniser, an accessibility consultant based in Chicago.
 “This is even more compounded when you look at accessibility issues.”